From Stonewall to today: 50+ years of modern LGBTQ+ history

-Then-President Bill Clinton signed "don't ask, don't tell" as a compromise with Republicans: gay and lesbian service members could join the military, but they could not tell anyone about their sexual orientation.
-Some officials—including Colin Powell, who was the chairman of the Joint Chiefs of Staff at the time—voiced concerns about AIDS and whether gay and straight soldiers would have to live in the same quarters.
+Then-President Bill Clinton signed "don't ask, don't tell" as a compromise with Republicans: Gay and lesbian service members could join the military, but they could not tell anyone about their sexual orientation.
+Some officials—including Colin Powell, chairman of the Joint Chiefs of Staff at the time—voiced concerns about AIDS and whether gay and straight soldiers would have to live in the same quarters.

 1994: American Medical Association opposes conversion therapy

 As the mid-'90s approached, the AMA told doctors to have "nonjudgmental recognition" of their gay, lesbian, and bisexual patients and also stopped recommending that physicians try to "reverse" a patient's sexual orientation.
 As of May 2022, Washington D.C. and 20 states have banned this type of conversion therapy.

 1995: Gay and lesbian workers can get government security clearance

 Until 1995, someone who was gay or lesbian might not get a federal security clearance because government officials considered sexual orientation a security risk, the rationale being that gay and lesbian people who kept their lives secret could be subject to blackmail.
 Then-President Bill Clinton signed an executive order ending the regulation.

 1996: President Bill Clinton signs Defense of Marriage Act